vladansaracpv/slate/source/includes/_reporting.md

 * `https://reporting-dot-sandboxaltthirtysixproduct36.appspot.com`

+**Important notices:**

+Please replace `http://example.com` from Code samples with corresponding base URL.

-**Important notice:** There is a uniform date format which is used for time bound results.
+There is a uniform date format which is used for time bound results.
 Generally, all ISO formats can be used.
 Nevertheless, following format is commonly used on the platform:

 * *epoch_second* - A formatter for the number of seconds since the epoch
 * *date or strict_date* - A formatter for a full date as four digit year, two digit month of year, and two digit day of month: yyyy-MM-dd.